PCOS is a common condition that is not well understood, which isn’t terribly surprising.

 The consequences of medical misinformation, as always, are real.

-“[This term is] misleading, non-scientific and can be harmful and people with PCOS should be treated by board certified physicians with evidence based guidelines, for optimal health,” she adds.
-"Non-scientific, non-evidence based methods often cause more harm than good and delays effective care.
+“[This term is] misleading, non-scientific, and can be harmful.
+People with PCOS should be treated by board-certified physicians with evidence-based guidelines, for optimal health,” she adds.
+"Non-scientific, non-evidence-based methods often cause more harm than good and delay effective care.

-If you do have PCOS, stick to science-back management under your doctor’s care
+If you do have PCOS, stick to science-backed management under your doctor’s care

 Obviously, every case is different, and the most important thing you can do is run any questions or concerns by a doctor who understands your case.